 If you’re overweight, it’s important that you make changes to your diet and exercise program to help you reduce the extra pressure on your joints.

-If chronic pain is affecting your ability to work or reducing your overall quality of life, schedule a consultation at Boston PainCare online or by calling the office nearest you.
+If chronic pain is affecting your ability to work or reducing your overall quality of life, schedule a consultation at Boston PainCare by calling our office today.